-Actually, large clients often demand credit terms as a condition of doing business with them.
-It’s a good deal for them.
-They get to use your product/service for a month or two before paying.
+Large clients often demand credit terms as a condition of doing business with them.
+Getting terms is advantageous for your clients because it helps them with their cash flow.
+The client gets to use your product/service for a month or two before paying.

-Accounts receivable factoring transactions are structured as the purchase of the receivable.
 Most transactions are funded in two installments: the advance and the rebate.
-Transactions follow this structure:
+Transactions follow this timeline:

 - You deliver your products/services to your client.